-Stansted Airport has been offering special signage, parking, seating areas, standard accessible toilets and shopping assistance for disabled users for years.
-Here's a guide to facilities and services available.
+Stansted Airport has been offering signage, parking, seating areas, standard accessible toilets and shopping assistance for disabled users for years.
+They have teamed up with DiasableGo to ensure their facilities are as accessible as possible and below, you will find a guide to what’s available throughout the terminal.

 Special Assistance Help Desk

-Situated at the very front of the Stansted airport terminal building, in the middle between Check-in Zone D and Zone E. The desk is manned 24/7.
+Situated at the very front of the terminal building, in the middle between Check-in Zone D and Zone E. The desk is manned 24/7.

 Hard of hearing